BCCHR-IT/custom-template-engine/README.md

 This module works for classic, longitudinal, and multiple arm projects, but has not been tested with repeatable events.

+## Switching from Custom Report Builder to Custom Template Engine

+When switching from the old module to the rebranded module, you must delete the old module from your REDCap installation first!

 ## Configuration

 ### System Configurations